LIFTON,

 [ Point # 56 ] “The Laughing Incident” gets a rewrite - 6H410

-Now Warren Commission counsellor Ball guides Bledsoe into giving the rewritten “laughing incident” story.
+Now Warren Commission counselor Ball guides Bledsoe into giving the rewritten “laughing incident” story.
 This time the woman in the story is Bledsoe.

 Mr. Ball. - Now, you say the motorman said something?